-As we are seeing COVID-19 restrictions being lifted in many countries, the long wait is over as spas and hot tubs are given the go-ahead to open to the public.
-In the UK as restrictions have been eased, we have seen a rise in the popularity of staycations to holiday homes and cabins with hot tubs.
+As we are getting closer to COVID-19 restrictions being lifted in many countries, the long wait is almost for spas and hot tubs to open to the public.
+Over the past year in the UK we have seen a rise in the popularity of staycations to holiday homes and cabins with hot tubs.

 We have collated the guidance from Public Health England and PWTAG on operating commercial spas and hot tubs to help you to understand what is required to help you reopen your facilities.
 All recommendations are based on local guidance, we always recommend you seek advice from your local advisory board.

 For a full guide on reopening your leisure facility including your pool please take a look at our reopening your pool guide.

 Hot tubs are designed so that individuals sit in close proximity facing each other.
 Current evidence demonstrates that coronavirus is primarily transmitted through contact and inhalation of respiratory droplets.
 An individual who is infected can emit droplets containing COVID-19 when they cough, sneeze, talk or laugh.
 The droplets will be a mixture of small aerosol droplets (<5 microns) and large droplets (>10 microns).

 The smaller aerosol droplets can stay airborne for hours and can be transported long distances by the wind, whilst the large droplets will fall under gravity from the infected person.
 Therefore, in a hot tub setting the virus will fall either into the water or potentially in front of another individual.
 There is a possibility that the air-jet circulation in spas will increase the risk by spreading contamination through aerosols generated directly from the pool water.